Topl/BramblSc/documentation/docs/tutorials/tutorials/simple-transfer.md

 ## Set-Up
 Throughout this tutorial, we will be alternating between the Sender and the Recipient's Point-of-View.
-To distinguish between the two, each section will be prefixed with either "Sender >" or "Recipient >".
+To distinguish between the two, each section will be marked with either "Sender" or "Recipient".
 We will also keep all the generated files (key file, wallet file, etc.) in separate folders for each user.

 To follow along with this tutorial, you will need to initialize and fund the Sender's wallet with 100 LVLs.